 When I was at The Des Moines Register I was literally covering quarterly earnings for something like 12 of the 14 companies followed by our six member business reporting team.

-Meaning that if Wells Fargo told them they just laid off 10,000 mortgage servicing employees to "rebalance their strategic resources," they'd write that.
+Meaning that if Wells Fargo told them they just laid off 10,000 mortgage servicing employees to "rebalance strategic resources," they'd write that.
 Without connecting the move to the declining housing market.

 The same kind of stupidity which produced the Register’s useless business staff was at work a few years earlier at The Bond Buyer, when ownership decided we were going to cover the incredibly complex world of municipal bonds with kids right out of college.
 Never mind the three-year learning curve.

 It’s been a disaster, but hey it looks good on paper.
 Until you look at readership.
-Because bad journalism doesn't sell and it never has.

 8) We’ve Got to Get PR out of News

 Public Relations is not news.
-PR is about putting a happy face on whatever is being reported about your paymaster.
+Being in PR is about putting a happy face on whatever is being reported about your paymaster.
 Regardless of whether they’re North Korean Dictator Kim Jung-Un, fire ants, swine flu, or the payday lending industry.